On International Women’s Day in March of this year, we gave everyone in the agency an opportunity – an opportunity to shape how we would celebrate.

 “My research led me to believe that being a friend of George Orwell had its perplexities.
 It has been said that his friends always felt as though he was more in conversation with his own mind than that of his companions.
-COVID-19 does not spare all types of business and only online game developers continue to gain momentum, due to the fact that the demand for this product is growing precisely during the period of general isolation.
 This was the ‘interminable restless monologue’ inside his head, a concept which directed the development of this portrait.

 “Orwell never liked to have his photo taken so I could only read about his ‘steely’ and ‘extraordinary sea-blue eyes’.
 The color palette chosen reflects his extensive interest in propagandist ideals and the corrosive nature of power.